deepthought-initiative/pacmanweb/docs/_build/html/_sources/api_run.md

 ```

 #### Spawning a new PACMan process
-A new process can be spawned with this- \
+A new process can be spawned with- \
 [http://127.0.0.1:5000/api/run_pacman?mode=DUP&past_cycles=221026,231026](http://127.0.0.1:5000/api/run_pacman?mode=DUP&past_cycles=221026,231026) \
 This should get you the following response-
 ```json